-To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to $V{IL},$ and OE# to $V{IH}.$
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to V{IL} , and OE# to V{IH} .

 An erase operation can erase one sector, multiple sectors, or the entire device.
 The Sector Address Tables indicate the address space that each sector occupies.
 A "sector address" consists of the address bits required to uniquely select a sector.
-See the Command Definitions section for details on erasing a sector or the entire chip, or suspending/resuming the erase operation.
+See the "Command Definitions" section for details on erasing a sector or the entire chip.

 After the system writes the autoselect command sequence, the device enters the autoselect mode.
 The system can then read autoselect codes from the internal register (which is separate from the memory array) on DQ7-DQ0.
 Standard read cycle timings apply in this mode.
-Refer to the "Autoselect Mode" and Autoselect Command Sequence sections for more information.
+Refer to the "Autoselect Mode" and "Autoselect Command Sequence" sections for more information.